MatthewYancey/art_generator/README.md

 * fix the images saved to tensorboard.
 They probably just need to be scaled.

+## Story Notes
+* Not enough data results in just mimicing
+* Results had artifacts
+* Tested on Anime dataset and got simular results
+* Transfer learning of Anime model to Art model

 ## Notes
 * Time for 100 batches of size 16 for anime: 8:22